UN tribunal convicts Hezbollah defendant in Hariri assassination case | International

 UN tribunal convicts Hezbollah defendant in Hariri assassination case

-A U.N.-backed tribunal on Tuesday convicted a member of Iran-backed Hezbollah of conspiring to kill former Lebanese Prime Minister Rafik al-Hariri in a 2005 bombing that set the stage for years of confrontation between Lebanon's political forces.
+A U.N.-backed court on Tuesday convicted a member of the Hezbollah group of conspiring to kill former Lebanese Prime Minister Rafik al-Hariri in a 2005 bombing that set the stage for years of confrontation between Lebanon's political forces.
 Hariri, a Sunni Muslim billionaire, had close ties with the West and Sunni Gulf Arab allies and was seen as a threat to Iranian and Syrian influence in Lebanon.
 He led efforts to rebuild Beirut following the 1975-1990 civil war.

-While the court found no evidence of direct involvement by the leadership of Hezbollah or the Syrian government, the judges said the killing was clearly a politically-motivated act of terrorism.
+While the court found no evidence of direct involvement by the leadership of Hezbollah, which is backed by Iran, or the Syrian government, the judges said the killing was clearly a politically motivated act of terrorism.
 Delivering their verdict over several hours, they found main defendant Salim Jamil Ayyash guilty on all counts and said prosecutors had established his affiliation with Hezbollah.

 "Mr. Ayyash had a central role in the execution of the attack and directly contributed to it," said Presiding Judge David Re, reading from a 2,600-page ruling.
 "Mr. Ayyash intended to kill Mr. Hariri and had the required knowledge about the circumstances of the assassination mission, including that explosives were the means to be used," he said.